Maltomatic/Verbosity/readme.md

 # Syntactic Rules for Verbosity

 ## General
+- All printing outputs do not automatically have a line break
 - Non-alphabetic characters are ignored unless otherwise specified
 - Only the last punctuation character is recognized
 - Line numbering starts from index 0